Ejjaffe/really-basic-python-cheat-sheet-template/README.md

 * baposter.cls: the latex class for baposter

 # How to use
-The easiest way to use these would be to load them into overleaf.com and start editing.
+The easiest way to use these would be to load `main.tex` and `baposter.cls` into an overleaf project and start editing.
 The compiler is `pdfLaTeX` and the TeXLive version is 2021.